benji042/chekout-web3/README.md

 Choose the DEX to use when swapping your tokens:
   1. Uniswap V2
   2. Uniswap V3
-Enter the address of the token you'll like to buy?
+Enter the address of the token you will like to buy?
-Enter the amount of ETH you'll like to swap?
+Enter the amount of ETH you will like to swap?
 ```

 ## Contributing